Arthur-byte-code/AnalysisPythonExcel/README.md

 #  Basic Python analysis - Análise básica Python
 Algoritmo python que lê planilha excel e exibe gráfico estatístico (gráfico de pizza).
-It is a python code that reads excel files and shows a statistic and graphical representation (pie chart)
-**Veja abaixo em ordem - You can see right below in order**
+Veja abaixo em ordem: **It is a python code that reads excel files and shows a statistic and graphical representation (pie chart)** - **You can see right below in order**

 **[1]**
 A biblioteca Pandas é importada, cria-se a variável 'tabela' para receber a base de dados e, em seguida, um comando exibe-a. - **The Pandas library is imported, a variable 'tabela' is created to receive the database, and then a command displays it.**